LucidSamuel/amazing-random-stuff/README.md

 ### August 8, 2022
 - [Web Scraper - Making web data extraction easy and accessible for everyone.](https://webscraper.io/) - Web scrapper allows you make web data extraction as simple as possible.
 Configure scraper by simply pointing and clicking on elements.
 No coding required.

+- [Axiom - Browser Automation.
+Quickly, without code.](https://axiom.ai/) - Save time - use browser bots to automate website actions and repetitive tasks on any website or web app.